 7. Failing to provide residence information for the past 10 years

-You must go back 10 years or to your 18th birthday and provide complete address information, as well as the time frame during which you lived at each address.
-You also must provide point of contact information for someone who knew you at any addresses you had in the past three years.
-That information must include the person’s full name, their current address, telephone number and relationship.
-If you can’t provide portions of this information you must explain why, or provide an alternative person who can vouch for you living at that location.
+You must go back 10 years or to your 18th birthday and provide complete address information, as well as the timeframe during which you lived at each address.
+You also must provide a point of contact information for someone who knew you at any addresses you had in the past three years.
+That information must include the person’s full name, their current address, telephone number, and relationship.
+If you can’t provide portions of this information, you must explain why or offer up the details of an alternative person who can vouch for you living at that location.

 8. Lying or omitting information about illegal drug activity